wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 You can use this plugin only when you have installed the WP e-Commerce plugin.

 == Changelog ==

+= 1.1.9.6 - 2014/06/24 =
+* Feature - Added option to Hide or show the default WPEC Image Gallery Meta box on product edit pages.
+* Feature - If default WPEC Product Gallery is deactivated - Turn OFF the Dynamic Gallery on the product, the WPEC default gallery shows again.
+* Tweak - Improved UI - Turn off the Dynamic gallery from the Meta box and the box closes.
+Turn it on and it opens.
+* Tweak - Added support for placeholder feature for input, email , password , text area types
+* Tweak - Updated chosen js script to latest version 1.0.1 on the a3rev Plugin Framework
+* Fixed - Fixed the Warning - "Creating default object from empty value in" on Dynamic Gallery Preview popup.
+* Fixed - Solved the conflict with WP Email Template for the warning "WP Email Template: wp_mail has been declared by another process or plugin, so you won't be able to use another Email Deliver Provider until the problem is solved." on Dynamic Gallery Style tab.

 = 1.1.9.5 - 2014/05/24 =
 * Tweak - Chnaged add_filter( 'gettext', array( $this, 'change_button_text' ), null, 2 ); to add_filter( 'gettext', array( $this, 'change_button_text' ), null, 3 );